 If you recall from our past discussions of GDP, 70% of it is based on consumer spending – that’s you and me out there in the economy buying food, clothes, cars, you name it, and services.

-Like unemployment, the complete and total shutdown of non-essential businesses dramatically impacted retail sales.
+Like unemployment, the complete and total shutdown of non-essential businesses dramatically impacts retail sales.
 After two months of dramatic declines in March and April, summer months saw sales bounce back in all previously impacted categories, with Auto and Restaurants seeing the most significant recovery.
-However, in July, more durable categories, like Auto, faltered and key categories, like restaurants and clothing, still remain down double-digits from prior-year levels.
+September saw a strong recovery, particularly in Auto and Clothing, with many attributing the strength to delayed back to school shopping.
+October saw retail sales moderate significantly, with online retailers performing the best.
+But November saw significant increase in lockdowns and business restrictions around the country again, and with it, a decline in retail sales – especially in the Restaurant sector.

 Going forward, retail sales may continue to be impacted by the loss of jobs and income.
 It remains to be seen if this bounce-back continues through year-end, absent stimulus checks and extra federal unemployment benefits.